 Research and knowledge exchange

-I am currently finishing several projects related to my research into superheroes.
+I am currently finishing several projects related to my research into superheroes, science fiction, and horror in Cold War settings.

-The second research project is an investigation of horror comics from the 1940s to the 1970s.
-I have already co-authored an article on this topic with Philip Smith, and am currently preparing a book on it, also with Dr Smith.
+The second research project is a book on horror comics from the 1940s to the 1970s.
+I have already co-authored an article on this topic with Philip Smith, who is the co-author for the book, too.

-I am happy to supervise research projects into twentieth century cultural history, particularly in Anglo-American contexts.
+I have supervised across a wide range of topics related to the Cold War and my other teaching interests in the history of the US in the first half of the twentieth century.
+I am also happy to supervise research projects into twentieth century cultural history, particularly in Anglo-American contexts.
 If you have a project in this area, or something in which you think I would be interested and able to help, please contact me.
-I am also interested in twentieth century American history more broadly, and am happy to discuss ideas.

 Teaching and subject expertise